A Novel Loss Function for Deep Learning Based Daily Stock Trading System

-We train three independent models according to the setup above with different randomizations and employ two methods to combine them into the final model that we test on.
+We train three independent machine learning models according to the setup in Sections \ref{sec:Model Architecture} and \ref{sec:Hyperparameter Setting} with different randomizations and employ two methods to combine them into the final model that we test on.
 The first method is a simple ensemble that uses the average of the three models' predictions.
 The second method is a mixture of experts with dynamic weighting according to each model's historical performance.
 Specifically, the weight of model $i$ is

 where $r_i$ is the percentage return of model $i$ in the past 6 testing periods (or since the beginning if the model has not tested for 6 times yet).
 We only report on the mixture-of-experts ensembles because they consistently outperform the simple average ensembles.